 If you're constantly at odds with your significant other, you can find yourself feeling angry or being in bad moods often.
 Fights that go unresolved aren't productive to a relationship.
 Rather than spending your days arguing, it might be time to consider breaking up.

 Another clear sign is when your partner's actions make it feel like he or she doesn't care about your feelings.
 Their needs shouldn't always come before yours: A healthy balance is necessary.
 Being in a healthy relationship requires making each other a priority, and that can't happen when one person feels like they're being taken for granted.

 Goldsmith says that when you can't support your partner, "you are communicating that it’s not worth your time and energy.
 This makes your loved one feel invalid.
 If you can’t be there for your other half, and don’t care to change, it’s time to leave."
 When you're on the receiving end of someone's halfhearted efforts, it can make you feel unimportant.
 So if your partner doesn't pay attention to you—or seem to care whether you're around—believe them.

 3. You're Not Yourself

 To be truly vulnerable and connected with another person, you should be free to be yourself.
-It's not a good sign if you feel like you're playing a role to be the person your boyfriend wants you to be.
+It's not a good sign if you feel like you're playing a role to be the person your partner wants you to be.

 Do you feel comfortable opening up about your sincere thoughts and beliefs?
 If not, you could be denying your needs.
 Bringing out the best in each other means being your authentic selves.
 If you find yourself hiding what's really on your mind, changing who you are, or acting in different ways than you would with your best friends and family, the relationship could be wrong for you.
-Your boyfriend should inspire you to be the happiest, most genuine version of yourself.
+Your S.O. should inspire you to be the happiest, most genuine version of yourself.